Saitama (One-Punch Man): Creation

 Japanese manga author One became interested in creating a comic superhero who was already the strongest in the world.
 He wanted to focus on different aspects of storytelling than those normally relied on in standard superhero stories, such as everyday problems.
 He said: "Punching is oftentimes pretty useless against life's problems.
 But inside One-Punch Mans universe, I made Saitama a sort of guy who was capable of adapting his life to the world that surrounded him, only armed with his immense power.
 The only obstacles he faces are mundane things, like running short of money."
 One came up with Saitama's simplistic design when thinking about how "the world is full of cool looking heroes."

-The plot of the manga was that Saitama became bored of his superhero lifestyle and instead resorted to dealing with daily life.
+The plot of the manga was that Saitama became bored with his superhero lifestyle and instead resorted to dealing with daily life.
 In One's point of view, a hero is not cool for being strong or strength, instead it being the mentality of Saitama and how he is able to understand other people's mentalities.
 One had difficulties in drawing scenarios for Saitama due to how overpowered he was; all Saitama would do is to immediately punch the problem away.
 One felt that Saitama's journey made the story interesting; the only difficult part is to make his allies seem not too weak.

 Artist Yusuke Murata initially drew him in a "cool" way alongside the entire cast.
 He attempted to make Saitama look handsome and added stars in his eyes, but all of these ideas were scrapped; Murata changed it due to One intending Saitama to be the complete opposite.
 Nevertheless, he had fun when drawing the character.
 The blank expression Saitama tends to make was done intentionally for comedic effect.
 Murata also elaborated that while it is hard to relate to overpowered characters in fiction, the way One wrote Saitama managed to do it well.